-The world’s first queer performance festival returns to Toronto June 12-15, 2019 at the Tarragon Theatre to benefit the We’re Funny That Way Foundation.
+The world’s first queer performance festival returns to it’s original home in Toronto June 3-6, 2020 at the Buddies In Bad Times Theatre to benefit the We’re Funny That Way Foundation.

 ABOUT THE FESTIVAL

 The we’re funny that way® festival began in 1996, co-founded by activist (ex-lawyer), performer, writer, producer, and stand-up comic Maggie Cassella and filmmaker David Adkin.
 It was the first international queer comedy festival in the world.